brunomariz/next-email/README.md

 Add extra variables easily, such as the business name with `extra_variables` hiddend form input

 ![Untitled](https://github.com/brunomariz/next-email/assets/48870924/9677826d-91cb-4b31-b956-d9e0b4282866)

+## Mailjet

+This service uses axios to call the Mailjet API directly, so it needs less configuration (no template and service ID like EmailJS).
+Plus, in the time of the making of this project, Mailjet's free tier allows for 6000 emails per month, while EmailJS only allows 200.

+## EmailJS

+For this service to work, you must enable "Allow EmailJS API for non-browser applications." and "Use Private Key (recommended)" on Account > Security > API Settings.
+The private key will appear in Account > General > API Keys.

+These should be placed in a .env.local file, along with the email service id and the email template id, as demonstrated in the [.env.local.demo](/.env.local.demo) file.

+This project uses the Axios library for sending messages to the EmailJS API, and Tailwind for styles.

 # Running the demo locally